nekStab/LightKrylov/paper/paper.md

 ## Hydrodynamic stability of an unstable fixed-point of the nonlinear Navier-Stokes equations

-Computing (stable or unstable) fixed points of the nonlinear governing equations is a often a necessary step when studying the stability properties of a nonlinear system.
+Computing (stable or unstable) fixed points of the nonlinear governing equations is a necessary step when studying the stability properties of a nonlinear system.
 In hydrodynamic instability applications, this amounts to finding a stationary solution of the nonlinear Navier-Stokes equations.
-The investigation the spectral properties of the linearized Navier-Stokes operator about such fixed points is critical to better understand the transition to unsteadiness and turbulence in many flow applications.
+Investigating the spectral properties of the linearized Navier-Stokes operator about such fixed points is critical to understand the transition to unsteadiness and turbulence in many flow applications.

 Using the supercritical two-dimensional flow past a circular cylinder at Reynolds number of 100 as an example, we showcase the efficient integration of `LightKrylov` and `Nek5000` and validate the results with algorithms provided by the [`KTH Framework`](https://github.com/KTH-Nek5000/KTH_Framework) toolbox [@kth-framework] based on the same Navier-Stokes solver.
-In all cases, the governing equations are discretized with 1996 elements using a 5-th order polynomial approximation in each direction resulting in 71 856 grid points and roughly 175 000 degrees of freedom (i.e. the two velocity components as well as the pressure).
+In all cases, the governing equations are discretized with 1996 spectral elements using a 5-th order polynomial approximation in each direction resulting in 71 856 grid points and roughly 175 000 degrees of freedom (i.e. the two velocity components as well as the pressure).
 All computations were run in parallel on 12 Intel Core Ultra 7 processors and the numerical settings, in particular those internal to `Nek5000`, are identical for all runs.

 The unstable fixed-point of the nonlinear Navier-Stokes equations is obtained using both `LightKrylov`'s *time-stepper*-based Newton-GMRES solver [@frantz-2023] and the `KTH Framework` implementation of the selective frequency damping algorithm [@pof-sfd] (often considered as the gold standard in this community).
 The top row in figure [@fig:timings] depicts the streamwise (*u*) velocity distribution at the fixed-point (left) as well as the pointwise squared difference between the the solutions obtained from the same initial condition with the two solution techniques with a tolerance of $\varepsilon = 10^{-8}$ (right).
-Note that, while the definition of the error norm differs between the methods, the one used by the Newton-GMRES solver is more strict.
+Note that, while the definition of the error norm slightly differs between the methods, the one used by the Newton-GMRES solver is more strict.
 The code to run this example can be found [here](?).

-For the linear stability analysis of the resulting baseflow, the first pair of complex-conjugate eigenvalues are computed using the iterative Krylov-Schur algorithm using `LightKrylov`'s abstract interfaces.
+For the linear stability analysis of the resulting baseflow, the first pair of complex-conjugate eigenvalues are computed with the Krylov-Schur algorithm using `LightKrylov`'s abstract interfaces.
 In the lower left panel of figure [@fig:timings], the leading eigenpair is compared to the spectrum computed using `KTH Framework` relying under the hood on `ARPACK`.
 Both solvers effectively use a *time-stepper* approach, approximating the leading eigenvalues of the exponential propagator $\exp(\tau \mathbf{A})$ rather than $\mathbf{A}$ directly.
 The code to run this example can be found [here](?).

 The table in the lower right panel of figure [@fig:timings] summarizes the wall-clock times of the `neklab` computations.
 Isolating the intrinsic cost of the algorithms in `LightKrylov` from the cost of the calls to LAPACK and the linear and nonlinear Navier-Stokes solvers (`matvec` and `response`, respectively) conclusively shows that the use of extended `abstract` types and object-oriented programming in Fortran incurs a negligible computational overhead for such large-scale applications.